 - Secure your file transfers: AS3 can use secure file transfer protocols to ensure end-to-end encryption, whereas in AS4, document security is achieved with aspects of WS-Security, XML Encryption, and XML Digital Signatures.

 - Fulfill specific requirements: While AS3 can transfer nearly all protocol types, it’s an especially helpful upgrade for organizations using FTP for scripts, apps, or security.
-AS4 is useful with EDI requirements and the secure exchange of B2B messages with trading partners.
+AS4 is useful in the secure exchange of B2B messages with trading partners.

 - Push and pull your messages: Both AS3 and AS4 are push/pull protocols, so do not require ongoing connections to ensure data is sent and received.